Boris Spassky: Legacy

 Spassky's best years were as a youthful prodigy in the mid-1950s, and in the mid- to late 1960s.
 He applauded Fischer in Game 6 of their 1972 match, and defended Fischer when the latter was detained near Narita Airport in 2004.

-Spassky has been described by many as a universal player.
-Never a true openings expert, at least when compared to contemporaries such as Geller and Fischer, he excelled in the middlegame and in tactics.
+Spassky has been described as a "universal" chess player.
+While other chess grandmasters such as Efim Geller and Bobby Fischer excel in openings, Spassky's primary focus was in middlegame and tactics.

 He was not only one of the greatest players of the Soviet era and the world, but also a true gentleman.
 His contributions to chess will never be forgotten.